 However, you may experience some numbness in the treated area as nerves reconnect to the skin surface during that period.

-You should continue wearing loose clothing while exercising lightly but avoid strenuous workouts such as jogging or heavy weight lifting until six weeks post-procedure.
+You should continue wearing loose clothing while exercising lightly but avoid strenuous workouts such as jogging or lifting weights until six weeks post-procedure.

 Week 6 and Beyond Post Lipo